Time-Varying Parameters as Ridge Regressions: Time-Varying Effects of Monetary Policy in Canada

-Unlike most of their predecessors, results presented in this section rely on an approach that is jointly flexible \textbf{(i)} in the specification of dynamics by using LPs, \textbf{(ii)} in the information set by allowing for many controls and \textbf{(iii)} in the time variation by fully modeling $\beta_t$'s path.
-The 2SRR-based LPs display that while the cumulative effect of MP shocks became more muted for real activity variables, it has increased for inflation.
-This suggests that stabilizing Canadian inflation is now much less costly (in terms of unemployment/GDP variability) than it used to be.
+More generally, it is interesting to note that those results are consistent with some flattening of the unemployment- or GDP-based Phillips' curve (but maybe not a more general one, \citealt{HNN}) which was a well-established observation, at least, before the COVID-19 pandemic \cite{blanchard2015inflation,del2020s}.
+The combined evidence displayed in Figure \ref{lp_main} is that, while the cumulative effect of MP shocks either stood still or became more muted starting from the 1990s for real activity variables, it has increased for inflation.
+This suggests that stabilizing Canadian inflation is less costly (in terms of unemployment/GDP variability) within the IT framework.
+Current evidence from the post-Pandemic rates hikes cycle seems to partly validate this view.